What Is It?

 Health care professionals can use various tests from the American Psychiatric Association and other professional organizations to determine the causes, type, severity and frequency of your anxiety.
 Most are written, multiple-choice tests that can be administered on paper or verbally and are centered on defining the kinds of symptoms you experience as part of your anxiety.

 Specific anxiety disorders are diagnosed based on the severity and duration of symptoms and on additional behavioral characteristics that accompany the symptoms of anxiety.
 Specifically:

-excessive anxiety and worry about several events and activities most days of the week, for at least six months
+- Excessive anxiety and worry about several events and activities more days than not for at least six months

-anxiety that isn't related to other mental health issues, such as post-traumatic stress disorder (PTSD), substance abuse or panic attacks
+- The anxiety is not better explained by other mental health issues, such as post-traumatic stress disorder (PTSD), substance abuse or panic disorder

 Symptoms should cause significant distress and impair normal functioning.